idvorkin/idvorkin.github.io/_d/mania.md

 ### Hypomania vs Mania

-I liked to use the word Mania with my pychiatrist, he scolded me, no you're not manic.
+I liked to use the word Mania with my psychiatrist, he scolded me, no you're not manic.
 Manic is different, and he told me a story.

 Fished his client out of Lake Union in a wrestling leotard.
 What are you doing asked the police?
-Oh, I'm planning on pulling this tug boat.
+Oh, I'm planning on pulling this tugboat.

 ### Mania vs Cocaine

+Drugs are fantastic till they ruin your life.
+Mania is like that too.

 From your favorite LLM:

-Here's a table comparing the behavioral aspects of mania and cocaine use.
-Honestly, the big difference seems to be duration of mechanism.
+Behaviors and consequences associated with mania and cocaine use, without addressing the duration of their effects.

-Here's the revised table without mentioning the duration of effects:

 | Behavior Aspect                  | Mania                                                                                                    | Cocaine Use                                                                                    |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- |